timroesner/Blog/_posts/2020-05-03-starting-your-ios-design-system.md

 }
 ```

 This works great as a first building block, but unfortunately these colors will not adapt to a Dark Mode theme.
 Defining our colors within the asset catalog offers the option to add another appearance for Dark Mode.
 This is a great tool especially if you are using story boards or xibs.
-But if you assign most of your colors within code you have o rely on a string based API.
+But if you assign most of your colors within code you have to rely on a string based API.
 That means typos are easy to make, and if you rename or remove a color, the compiler will not be able to help you, and your app will have unexpected behavior or worse: crash.
 That's why I prefer to define these within code.
 In order to add a secondary appearance of the color for Dark Mode, we'll make use of a Property Wrapper that will return us the right color depending on the theme:

 ```swift